msi-ris/Tutorials/rnaseq_cmd.md

 Running this script will submit the entire pipeline to the scheduler.
 The only path that you will have to check is the `SAMPLESHEET=` declaration.
 This should be the location of the samplesheet that was generated by `churp.py`.
+This `pipeline.sh` script and the `samplesheet.txt` is sufficient to completely reproduce all analyses, provided that the reference genome and raw data locations have not changed.

 </details>